Fordalex/google_books_api/client/README.md

 Get the book information to be displayed when the user clicks a book Add books in a new entity in the DB
 Add notes to books

+Allow the users to make their notes public or private to be shown to other users.